samhh/fp-ts-std/docs/modules/ReadonlyStruct.ts.md

 ## omit

-Omit a set of keys from a `Record`.
+Omit a set of keys from a readonly struct.
 The value-level equivalent of the `Omit` type.

 **Signature**